Swirl vs Numa: Which AI Tool Actually Wins for Car Dealerships in 2026?

 But consider where today's car buyer actually starts their journey.
 They do not call the dealership first.
 They search, they browse, they compare models on your website, they ask questions at 11pm when your BDC is closed and your phones are on voicemail.
 By the time they call, they have often already decided — or defected.
 A phone-answering AI that waits for the buyer to call captures what is left.
 A website AI that engages buyers where they actually are captures the full funnel.

-Swirl achieves a 27% engagement rate on the dealer website — compared to 5–8% for standard chatbots — because it is built to initiate conversations, guide buyers through inventory, configure options, and calculate payments without waiting to be called.
+Swirl achieves a 28% engagement rate on the dealer website — compared to 5–8% for standard chatbots — because it is built to initiate conversations and uses Generative UI (the AI creates custom visual layouts in real time based on what each buyer asks, rather than displaying pre-built templates) and Agentic Orchestration (Swirl autonomously pulls from the dealer's existing systems of record — 3D showroom files, OEM configurator data, inventory feeds, and CRM — without replacing any of them).
+Its Consumer Intelligence layer draws on 100M+ real customer signals from YouTube, Reddit, TikTok, and automotive forums to answer the questions real buyers actually ask.
 The BYD Al-Futtaim deployment achieved 5x conversion uplift in the first two weeks, covering the full sales funnel from awareness to test drive appointment, across both text and voice, on the web.

 Numa captures buyers who have already decided to call.
 Swirl engages buyers before they decide — and moves them through the full purchase journey without handing off to a human.